Meet The New Middle Age

 Buder is the oldest woman to have ever completed the Hawaii Ironman, and to some extent, she’s an extreme example of how age is little more than a number.
 But there’s a wave of change surrounding how we think about growing older.

-“For years we concentrated on longevity,” says Pamela Peeke, M.D., a fellow of the American College of Sports Medicine.
+“For years we concentrated on longevity,” says Pamela Peeke, M.D., a fellow of the American College of Sports Medicine and a member of the Equinox Health Advisory Board.
 “Now we concentrate on health span, or what I love to call a vital span: the number of years in your life where you are as optimally vital as possible," she says.
 "There’s a huge shift from quantity to quality.
 If you do quality well, knock on wood, you have a greater chance of hitting longevity.”

 An array of factors—nutrition, exercise, advancements in medical treatments and screenings, genetic predispositions, and mental health—contribute to that sweet spot of living vitally and living long.
 But these days, more people seem to be pushing the boundaries of conventional aging, giving credence to the idea that a new middle age, one that has little to do with clichéd milestone birthdays, is upon us.